 Things to consider

 Like all medicines, these drugs can cause side effects.
-However, the side effects usually are not severe.
-They also are not experienced very often.
+However, the side effects are rare and usually not severe.

 Common side effects of cholesterol-lowering drugs include the following: